-The last teeth to erupt in your mouth, wisdom teeth are a third set of molars that usually make their appearance during your late teens and early twenties.
+The last teeth to erupt in your mouth, wisdom teeth are the third set of molars that usually make their appearance during your late teens and early twenties.
 If wisdom teeth erupt properly and grow in straight, they usually don’t need to be removed.
-Unfortunately, all too often, wisdom teeth can cause a host of oral problems, including pain, infection, tooth decay, misalignment .
+Unfortunately, all too often, wisdom teeth can cause a host of oral problems, including pain, infection, tooth decay, misalignment.
 In fact, the American Association of Oral & Maxillofacial Surgeons estimates that up to 85% of wisdom teeth will eventually need to be removed.

 WHAT KIND OF PROBLEMS CAN WISDOM TEETH CAUSE?